12 Strategy Games Like Chess (But More Fun) — 2026 Guide

 The beauty is in the blocking.
 You can cap a tower to prevent anyone from winning on that space.
 You can trap opponents by building around them.
 You can create staircases only you can climb while denying paths to others.

-For an extra layer, the game includes god power cards that give each player a unique ability—like moving workers extra spaces or building before moving.
-These add variety but can be left out for a pure abstract experience.
+For an extra layer, the game includes god power cards that give each player a unique ability — like moving workers extra spaces or building before moving.
+These add variety but can be left out for a pure abstract experience that’s very chess-like in its cleanness.

 Players: 2 | Time: 30 minutes | Why chess players love it: Chess meets randomized setup and flipping pieces